 Essentrics understands that every body is unique – to get the best out of your workouts, follow along at your own pace and listen to your body!

 Please read the following Beginner’s Guide in its entirety to ensure you get the best results with the Essentrics program.
-Many of our workouts are suitable for all fitness levels, however, some are made specifically for those suffering from pain and stiffness and/or have low mobility.
+Many of our workouts are suitable for all fitness levels, however, some are made specifically for those suffering from pain, stiffness and low mobility.

-Note: Before beginning any new fitness program, it’s important to get your doctor’s approval.
+Important: Before beginning any new fitness program, please get your doctor’s approval.

 If you are limited in your fitness ability, are new to our technique, or suffer from chronic pain, we suggest that you relax your muscles during all the workouts and move slowly and gently until you feel ready to pick up the pace and intensity.